Work

 Yes.
 You are allowed to take up to two years off from work if you are seriously injured in a crime and, as a result, you are unable to work normally.

 The concept of “injury” includes physical and psychological injuries, as well as a pregnancy resulting from a sexual assault.
-This concept applies to the immediate victim of the crime as well as to the person who got injured while trying to help the victim, arrest the suspect, or help the police arrest the suspect.
+This concept applies to the immediate victim of the crime as well as to the person who got injured while trying to help the victim, arrest the aggressor, or help the police arrest them.

 You must alert your employer as soon as possible about your absence and its reasons.
 If you extend your absence, your employer has the right to ask for a document justifying your absence, such as a doctor’s note or a police report.